wronnyhuang/metapoison/README.md

 #### Multiclass-poisoning scheme

-Craft 5000 poisons with classes spread uniformly across the 10 classes to cause a target bird to be misclassified as a plane
+Craft 5000 poisons with classes spread uniformly across the 10 classes to cause a target bird to be misclassified as a plane.
+If you average over the first 10 target IDs, your results should be similar to those in Fig. 7 (right).
 ```bash
 mpirun -np 8 python main.py 01237 \
  -nreplay=3 -multiclasspoison -victimproj=multiclass \